Samsung/Tizen.CircularUI/doc/guide/Quickstart.md

 ## 2. Insert CircularUI Control code
-- remove SampleCircleApp.cs that is generated automatically at PCL. and then add App.xaml and App.xaml.cs using add item.
+- Remove SampleCircleApp.cs that is generated automatically at PCL. and then add App.xaml and App.xaml.cs using add item.

 - In App.xaml file, remove all of the template code and replace it with the following code.
 This code defines the user interface for the page.